 It certainly uses more liquid than you usually use when boiling plain rice, for example.
 It’s a rather 1 part rice, 4 parts liquid, and arborio rice is the best for making risotto.

-What are risotto balls or arancini?
+What are rice balls or arancini?

 Risotto balls, or the popular Italian arancini are rice balls that are deep-fried until golden and crispy on the outside, and soft on the inside.
 The risotto is first cooked, then let to cool down before it’s shaped into balls, coated in beaten egg, and breadcrumbs, then fried.

-How do you make butternut squash risotto balls?
+How do you make butternut squash arancini?

 As with any good risotto, patience is the key.
 You do need to do a bit of stiring, but it’s well worth it.